 As stated in Arizona Revised Statutes Section 13-2904, a person commits disorderly conduct if he or she knowingly and recklessly handles, displays, or discharges a firearm with intent to disturb the peace or quiet of a neighborhood, family, or person.
 This offense is charged as a class six felony, punishable by penalties including one and a half to three years in prison.

 Under Arizona Revised Statutes Section 13-1209, the offense of drive-by shooting is committed when a person intentionally discharges a firearm from a motor vehicle at a person, occupied vehicle, or occupied structure.
 Drive-by shooting is a class two felony that carries a mandatory prison sentence of seven to 21 years.
 The defendant’s driver’s license will also be revoked for one to five years.

 A person commits aggravated assault if he or she commits assault using a deadly weapon or dangerous instrument.
 Aggravated assault using a firearm is a class three dangerous felony carrying a mandatory prison sentence of five to 15 years, with no possibility of probation.

 Conviction of firearm crimes in Phoenix can have serious consequences.
-If you are facing these charges, contact AZ Defenders right away.
+If you are facing these charges, contact our Phoenix firearm crimes defense lawyers right away.
 When we represent you, we will do everything in our power to secure the best possible outcome on your behalf.